Developer(s) – Intelligent Systems

 PEGI – 3

-As one of the last games internally developed by Nintendo for the Wii U, Paper Mario: Color Splash was released in later 2016, and ended up garnishing mixed to positive reviews upon release.
-Fans of the series, however, were not so lukewarm to the game upon pre-release, with many of them complaining about the departure from the formula of classic Mario RPGs such as the original Paper Mario and The Thousand-Year Door for the GameCube.
-A Change.org petition was even started to have the game canceled before release, which to me, is far too overly harsh.
-Personally, I think this was the best game released all that year and the second-best game on the Wii U for a number of reasons.
+As one of the last games internally developed by Nintendo for the Wii U, Paper Mario: Color Splash was released in late 2016.
+And ended up garnishing mixed to positive reviews upon release.
+Fans of the series, however, were not so lukewarm to the game upon pre-release.
+Many of them complained about the departure from the formula of classic Mario RPGs such as the original Paper Mario and The Thousand-Year Door for the GameCube.
+A Change.org petition was even started to have the game canceled before release.
+Which to me, is far too overly harsh.
+Personally, I think this was the best game released all that year.
+And the second-best game on the Wii U for a number of reasons.

 Graphics – 9/10